rabstolaf/bwsys/03_scripting.md

 ```sh
 sudo chown 1000 /dir
 ```
-Backticks are usefull but can be picky if you wanted to have a backslash (\\) in your command because it will escape it.
+Backticks are useful but can be picky if you want to have a backslash (\\) in your command because they will escape it.
 There is a newer way of executing commands inside of commands that we have already seen used for variable values.
 ```sh
 #!/bin/bash

 sudo chown $(id -u) /dir
 ```
-This will acomplish the same thing as before.
+This will accomplish the same thing as before.

-### More usefull features <a name="format"></a>
+### More useful features <a name="format"></a>
 This section will focus on a few best practices for making your scripts more uniform and readable.

 #### Arguments